Bdot42/mfakto/README.txt

 - verify that the AMD_APP_DIR variable in the makefile points to the SDK installation directory (see note)

 MinGW can be used with or without MSYS to compile mfakto.
-In the former case:
+In the latter case:
 - navigate to the mfakto folder
 - cd src
 - mingw32-make